kyiCS/simple-google-search/README.md

 # simple-google-search
-A very simple recreation of the Google search website to get familiar with HTML and CSS.
+A very simple recreation of Google search to get familiar with HTML and CSS.

+- Google Search
+- Google Image Search
+- Google Advanced Search